 Commercial leasing businesses have taken a hit.
 Yesterday, 10 of the major shopping malls in Metro Manila have closed.
 If the Manila lockdown extends beyond April 14 or 1 month, the companies that leased commercial spaces may start laying off people en masse.
 Lessees of BPO and POGO offices would also feel the pain in the coming months.
 If they continue to allow their employees to go to their offices, they would contribute in further spreading the virus and put everyone’s lives in danger.
 Work-from-home is not an option for most of these companies; residential internet connection in the country is unreliable, sensitive data/information can’t be accessed without using company issued computers, etc. Once lessees start pre-terminating their contracts of lease, the landlords would be left with empty, nonperforming assets.

 Landlords of residential properties are surprisingly insulated from the on-going crisis.
-DEI Properties, Inc., for example, the niche-developer and operator of the iDorm brand of dormitories dotting the boundaries of Makati-BGC are in 100% full occupancy.
-Other co-living spaces like Ayala Land’s The Flats and SM’s MyTown are all in demand despite the crisis.
+DEI Properties, Inc., for example, the niche-developer and operator of the iDorm at the Fort brand of dormitories dotting the boundaries of Makati-BGC are in 100% full occupancy.
+Other co-living spaces like Ayala Land’s The Flats and SM’s MyTown are in demand despite the crisis.

 College students and young professionals are the main occupants of these buildings.
 They are the ones that have the flexibility to study or work at home.
 Even those that are required to go to their offices would need a place to go back to after work.